Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Introduction

-In this work, we construct and validate a set of multi-purpose mock galaxy catalogs of varying levels of fidelity designed to capture, to different degrees, the main characteristics of the Nancy Grace \emph{Roman} Space Telescope survey \footnote{\url{https://roman.gsfc.nasa.gov/}} \citep{ROMAN2015_survey}, as a foundation for void statistic and various CMB cross-correlation analyses.
+In this work, we construct and validate a set of multi-purpose mock galaxy catalogs designed to capture, to different degrees of realism, the main characteristics of the Nancy Grace \emph{Roman} Space Telescope survey \footnote{\url{https://roman.gsfc.nasa.gov/}} \citep{ROMAN2015_survey}, as a foundation for void statistic and various CMB cross-correlation analyses. \emph{Roman}'s redshift coverage (1 $\leq z \leq$ 3) overlaps with other modern cosmology missions such as \emph{Euclid} \citep{EUCLID2011_survey} and the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI2016_survey}, but its depth and area will provide a finer angular resolution and a higher sampling density for accessing smaller scales.
+This offers an interesting point of view for cosmic void studies, which so far have been investigated in wide-areas and sparser galaxy datasets.

-For this purpose, we choose the \textsc{Agora} simulation \citep{omori2022} since its mass and spatial resolution is sufficient for resolving the low-mass halos that host emission-line galaxies (ELGs), but also coherently includes secondary CMB anisotropy maps and astrophysical foregrounds.
+For this purpose, we choose the \textsc{Agora} simulation \citep{omori2022} since its mass and spatial resolution is sufficient for resolving the low-mass halos that host emission-line galaxies (ELGs), while also provides a coherently suite of secondary CMB anisotropy maps and astrophysical foregrounds.

-In general, these qualities make \textsc{Agora} particularly suitable for modeling the \emph{Roman} survey, whose redshift coverage (0.8 $\leq z \leq$ 2) is comparable with other modern cosmology missions such as \emph{Euclid} \citep{EUCLID2011_survey} and the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI2016_survey}. \emph{Roman}'s depth and area will, however, provide a finer angular resolution and a higher sampling density for accessing smaller scales, also offering an interesting point of view for detailed analyses of cosmic voids, which so far have been investigated in wide-areas and sparser galaxy datasets.

 This \emph{Roman}-\textsc{Agora} mock framework offers a versatile tool for the community, enabling not only void analyses but also a broad range of future LSS-CMB cross-correlation studies, including 5×2pt, tSZ, and kSZ measurements.
-While this paper focuses on describing and validating the mock catalogs themselves, a companion work will use these data products to investigate how different methodological choices ---such as mock construction, void definitions, stacking techniques, and CMB map treatments--- impact the Void$\times$CMB lensing signal and its forecasted detectability with \emph{Roman} and upcoming CMB surveys.
+Although this paper focuses on describing and validating the mock catalogs themselves, a companion work will use these data products to investigate how different methodological choices---such as the mock catalog, void definitions, stacking techniques, and CMB map treatments---impact the Void $\times$ CMB lensing signal and its forecasted detectability with \emph{Roman} and upcoming CMB surveys.

 The paper is organized as follows.
 In Section \ref{sec:datasets} we describe the data employed in this study.
 In Section \ref{sec:methodology}, we present the methodology and discuss its limitations.
-Section \ref{sec:results} contains the results and discussion, and Section \ref{sec:conclusions} concludes with a summary of our main findings.
+Section \ref{sec:results} contains the results and Section \ref{sec:conclusions} concludes with a summary of our main findings.